arielgee/Sage-Like/.misc/tasks.md

 * in prototypes use `oRef` to reduce references like in `Date.prototype.getRelativeShortLocaleString()`
 * use browser.webNavigation like in lizard ? => NOT RELEVENT
 * feedPreview: replace changed custom CSS withOUT reloading.
+* create some CSS files that will serve as samples and/or templates (like the 2 columns)
 ---

 ## Now
-* post some CSS files that will serve as samples and/or templates (like the 2 columns)
 ---